 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that allows self-employed individuals to save a percentage of their net business profits.
-Contributions are strictly employer contributions an employer, so, as a self-employed individual, you (the employee) cannot make additional contributions beyond the 25% you (the employer) have designated.
+Plan Overview: SEP IRAs serves as a retirement savings option that permits those who are self-employed to contribute a percentage of their net earnings.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions above the 25% you (the employer) already contributed.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
-SEP IRAs is a good option for entrepreneurs facing periods of inconsistent earnings.
-In contrast to some alternatives, SEP IRAs lack the high fees associated with starting or maintaining other plans.
+You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+A SEP IRA works well for companies with fluctuating revenue streams.
+Compared to other retirement options, SEP IRAs lack costly startup or administrative fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA are the lesser of: